oconnor663/jacko.io/posts/object_soup.md

 }
 ```

-The Rust version compiles, but if we try to make Alice call `add_friend` on
+The Rust version compiles, but if we make Alice call `add_friend` on herself,
-herself, it panics
+it panics
 ([Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=732713c6149a652504e4ed7160c1fd64)):

 ```